pipefunc/pipefunc/docs/source/concepts/cli.md

 ## Input Modes

-The CLI supports two modes:
+The CLI supports three modes:

 1. **CLI Mode**
    Each input parameter is provided as an individual command‐line option.